 One pint whipped cream, sweeten and flavor; one-half pound macaroons, pounded and mixed with the yolk of one egg; mix lightly together.
 Pour into mold and pack in ice.

-Watch the short YouTube video below as 94-year-old Clara demonstrates how to make an Italian Ice in your refrigerator freezer.
-Homemade ice dessert takes a while to freeze, but it's low-cost and so easy to make.
-Enjoy trying it.
+Watch the short YouTube video below as 94-year-old Clara demonstrates how to make an authentic Italian Ice in your refrigerator freezer.
+The homemade ice dessert takes a while to freeze, but it's low-cost and so easy to make.
+Enjoy!

 2 cups water